DD2480-group7/Task3_report/README.md

 ## Existing test cases relating to refactored code
 When it comes to this refactoring problem it was important that all tests that existed when we started working on the code would still pass after our changes had been made.
 This meant that we had to make sure all dependencies were correct and that calling methods could handle the exception being raised.
 If we succeeded in this all existing test cases should pass just as before.

 We focused on the tests in the test file zerver/tests/test_email_mirror.py since it was the file that tested the functionality of email_mirror.py.
 Even though the project states that they have a high code coverage, the tests are quite large; that is, they test different situations that can occur from a higher level rather than testing all the different cases of each method.
 Therefore, we kept these methods as they were, assuming that they covered what zulip considered important cases, and made sure that they still passed after the refactoring had been implemented.

-Using the UML we had quite a good overview of what methods were affected by our refactoring and how they were tested.
+## Test cases relating to functional requirements
+**Requirement1**,the primary functional requirement for email gateway integration,has a dedicated testing suite located in the module zerver/lib/test_email_mirror.py.
+As such the sub requirements tests are also covered by the same module.

+**Requirement 1.1**
+has test coverage which is fractionated among many tests (some not in the same module).
+Additionally we’ve been informed by the development team and project owner that requirement 1.1 (and by extension requirement 1) has incomplete test coverage.
+The combination of these has made us unable to locate all related tests in the vast code base, without the use of external code coverage tools.

+**Requirement 1.1.1**
+Has 8(?) newly added test cases which do the following;

 ## The refactoring carried out
 The following is a simplified UML-diagram over the classes and methods before and after they were affected by our refactoring.